Cakes / Chocolate / Recipe

 Make the chocolate frosting and frost the cupcakes:

-1. In a large bowl (or in a stand mixer), combine the melted butter and cocoa powder powder until smooth.
-Now, alternately mix in the milk and powdered sugar, beating (on medium speed) to spreading consistency.
+1. In a large bowl (or in a stand mixer fitted with a paddle attachment), combine the melted butter and cocoa powder powder until smooth.
+Now, alternately mix in the milk and powdered sugar, beating (on medium-low speed if using a mixer) to spreading consistency.
 Add another tablespoon or so of milk, if necessary.
 Mix in vanilla and golden syrup / light corn syrup.

-2. Frost the chocolate cupcakes using a small offset spatula or non-serrated butter knife, making sure to frost to the very edges (doing this is not only an excuse to have more frosting on your cupcakes–yum!, but it also helps keep the cupcakes moist), and adorn with chocolate shavings or other edible decorations of your liking.
+2. Frost the chocolate cupcakes using a small offset spatula or non-serrated butter knife, making sure to frost to the very edges (doing this is not only an excuse to have more frosting on your cupcakes, but it also helps ensure the cupcakes remain moist), and adorn with chocolate shavings or other edible decorations of your liking.

 Notes